How To Become A Bodyguard

 As featured in the Daily Express.

-We’re often asked: ‘How to be a bodyguard?’
+We’re often asked: ‘How do I become a bodyguard?’
 First and foremost, why do you want to be a bodyguard?
-It’s not a quick and easy career path, there are many considerations to make before stepping onto the path to becoming a Bodyguard – also, widely known in the UK as a Close Protection Officer/Operative – CPO for short.
+It’s not a quick and easy career path, there are many considerations to make before stepping onto the path to becoming a Bodyguard; also widely known in the UK as a Close Protection Officer/Operative – CPO for short.

 Being a Bodyguard is not for everyone, it requires specific traits and skill sets.
-If you believe you have what it takes to be a Bodyguard, simply because you’ve watched a couple of movies – you want to live the high-life or brush shoulders with celebrities; then stop right now and go back to the drawing board.
+If you believe you have what it takes to be a Bodyguard, simply because you’ve watched a couple of movies or you want to live the high-life and brush shoulders with celebrities, then stop right now and go back to the drawing board.
 Close protection is much more about intelligence and planning than muscles and guns!